LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

 pickle.dump( {'words':words, 'classes':classes, 'train_x':train_x, 'train_y':train_y}, open( "ahsbot-data.pkl", "wb" ) )

 ```
-You can find a full python code to train the bot from __traindata.py__ file.
-You need to run it to re-train the bot when you add data to the intents file.
+You can find a full python code to train the Bot from __traindata.py__ file.
+You need to run it to re-train the Bot when you add data to the intents file.

 ## Step 2: Integrate Machine Learning Model with Message Bot API